Discussion on the problems facing the millennial generation.

 Tom Sawyer was portrayed as someone who saw a task that needed to be done and cleverly persuades his friends to trade him small treasures for the privilege of doing his work.
 Tim Ferriss is a modern day Tom Sawyer.
 He found that by delegating his menial tasks and focusing on the things that ‘really matter’, he was able to reduce the amount of time that he actually had to work.
 Enough about Tim Ferriss.

 It’s hard to imagine a more robust time for people to explore their options and capitalize on the resources that are so readily available to them.
-My wife and I sell AVON and have a thriving business!

 It never fails to amaze me the number of younger (millennial) people who want to become independent business people, but lack the drive needed to accomplish it.
 They all understand how social media works, but they fail to engage with customers on a more personal level and cannot make a sale.